zdravkov/kendo-docs/getting-started/web/grid/walkthrough.md

     </table>

 The table can now describe the entire structure of the grid.
 The field that the column is bound to in the data set, is specified in the `data-field` attribute of each `th` element.
-Using `data-field` attributes is highly recommended, otherwise the header cell content should meet the [requirements of data field names](/api/web/grid#configuration-columns.field).
+Using `data-field` attributes is highly recommended, otherwise the header cell content should meet the [requirements for data field names](/api/web/grid#configuration-columns.field).

 Since the layout of the grid is defined by the HTML it’s only necessary to call the kendoGrid() function to create a grid.